Intron-encoded endonuclease I-SceI

 Intron-encoded endonuclease I-Sce I is a homing endonuclease.
 The enzyme is used in biotechnology as a meganuclease.
 It recognises an 18-base pair sequence TAGGGATAACAGGGTAAT and leaves a 4 base pair 3' hydroxyl overhang.
 It is a rare cutting endonuclease.
 Statistically an 18-bp sequence will occur once in every 6.9*10^{10} base pairs (a frequency of 1 in 4^{18}).
-This sequence does not normally occur in a human or mouse genome.
+This sequence does not normally occur in a human, frog, or mouse genome.